 Select and Transform Part 1

 Select and Transform Part 2

 As with any interactive selection capability, to use the Select pane the table must have at least one identity index in the table, such as the usual btree index on the mfd_id identity field.
-This is easy to add, if necessary, with one click in the Schema dialog.
+Indexes are added automatically when importing or linking data from GIS formats so normally we do not have to think about this requirement in GIS work.
+Occasionally when importing data from tables in non-GIS formats we might have to manually add an index.
+This is easy to do with one click in the Schema dialog.
 See the Add an Index to a Table topic.

 Switch to the Select pane by clicking its tab if it is open, by choosing Select in the View - Panes menu to launch the pane, or by using the keyboard shortcut Ctrl+5.

 Shift-click the pane's name tab to undock the pane.
 Shift-click the title bar to dock it again, or right-click the title bar and choose Dock.
 An undocked pane can be resized and moved anywhere on our Windows desktop.
 Close a docked pane by choosing its tab and then pressing the X button to close.
 Close an undocked pane by right-clicking the title bar and choosing Close.

 We can dock the pane to the left and right of our Manifold desktop by right-clicking the name tab and choosing Dock Right or Dock Left.
 We can dock the pane in an upper or lower row in our Manifold desktop, above or below other panes, by right-clicking the name tab and choosing Dock Up or Dock Down.

 The pane automatically configures for whichever window has the focus when the pane is open.
 Click a different window to move the focus to that window and the pane automatically adjusts.

 When working with an active window like a map that has more than one layer, choose the layer desired from the pull down list of components in the topmost box of the pane.
 The layer picked in the pane can be different from whatever is the active layer in the map.